What is B2B sales, and what strategies can you use to maximize your success?

 • Net profit: This calculates your total profit once all expenses have been deducted.

 • Sales pipeline velocity: How long does it take for prospects to move through your sales pipeline?
-According to the aforementioned Hubspot research, 21% of sales teams say that shortening the sales cycle is a top current priority.
+According to the aforementioned HubSpot research, 21% of sales teams say that shortening the sales cycle is a top current priority.

 • Average deal size: This metric represents the average amount converted customers spend on your solution.